 Solving, we get

 This means that the sweet spot is 2/3 of the distance along the rod, from the pivot P

 This result is interesting.
 It says that no matter how hard you hit the ball at this point, the reaction force FPx

 is always zero.

-However, this particular solution for the physics of hitting a baseball is idealized.
+However, this particular solution is idealized.
 In a real bat the moment of inertia is significantly different from that of a uniform slender rod.
 Most of the weight is distributed near the end, and as a result lF

 is farther down than 2/3 of the bat length.
 This makes for a good design since the velocity of the bat is greater the farther we are away from P